 - Annotation tools.
 You can create collaborative tasks where students can annotate on a shared screen as a viewer.
 When you share your screen, you can ask students to annotate a PowerPoint slide and submit their responses using the text option.
 You can then monitor the annotations and drag them on the screen using the select option.
 The annotations can then be saved as an image.
 You can also use the Whiteboard, where you and the students can annotate on.
 Repeating this strategy will also encourage them and the rest of the class to participate even more.

 - Question polls.
 You can use question polls to assess where students are in their learning.
-In Zoom, you can ask multiple-choice and/or multiple-answer questions, gather student responses in real-time, and share/discuss the results.
 Questions polls can also be used to get feedback from students at the end of a class (e.g. minute paper, muddiest point), to see what was the most interesting part of the session, what they found most challenging, or what still needs to be answered.
 Question polls can be made anonymous.

 - Breakout rooms.
-You can put students in groups manually or randomly and have them work in groups during a lecture (option available on Zoom and MS Teams).
+You can put students in groups manually or randomly and have them work in groups during a lecture.
 Students can share their screen, webcam, use their microphone and chat with each other.